Editor’s note: This article was last updated on 28 June 2022 to reflect updated information about SvelteKit and Svelte Native.

 To follow along with this article, you’ll need the following:

 Svelte is a frontend web development framework that was released in 2016 by Rich Harris.
-Svelte is a radical new approach to building user interfaces that can be used to develop either small pieces of an interface or whole applications.
+Svelte is an approach to building user interfaces that can be used to develop either small pieces of an interface or whole applications.
 We can either begin building our application with Svelte or incrementally integrate it into an existing application.

-In this case, we name our project svelte-bookstore
+In this case, we name our project bookstore

 :